TNG/if-webpage-plugins/src/lib/webpage-impact/README.md

 The plugin can also approximate the `dataReloadRatio` that is needed for carbon emissions estimation with the Sustainable Webdesign Model (provided by the co2js plugin).
 To approximate the `dataReloadRatio` the page weight is calculated for a first visit and a return visit.
 The difference `weight of initial load - weight of reload` plus the weight of the resources that were loaded from browser cache on reload, is assumed to be the weight of resources that did not need reloading.
 This assumption can be off.
 For example if there is a lot of dynamic content on the page, that is requested only under certain conditions or at specific times.
 Also, cached resources provided by service workers are not taken into account.
 Possibly, content personalization can also distort the measurement if initial load and reload do not get comparable content.

-Additionally, the plugin can also generate a lighthouse report to provide additional insights into the performance of the webpage.

 Further remarks: